jeffreykrodgers/kepler-ui/README.md

 ## Playground

 This repository also includes a playground for testing components in a dev environment.
-The source files are located in `public`.
+The source files are located in `playground`.
 To use it, first install the required dev dependencies:

 ```bash
 # npm